DEFRA/ffc-development-guide/docs/source-code.md

 When setting up a new FFC git repository, it needs to be configured to work with the client-side `detect-secrets` tool:

-1. Add the configuration file called `.pre-commit-config.yaml` in the repository root directory with the following contents (to exlude additional files/paths from secret detection update the `exclude:` regex):
+1. Add the configuration file called `.pre-commit-config.yaml` to the repository root directory with the following contents (to exclude additional files/paths from secret detection update the `exclude:` regex):

 ```
 - repo: git@github.com:Yelp/detect-secrets